 Commercial trucks are a common sight on our Texas roadways.
-In fact, according to the U.S. Department of Transportation, there are more than 130 million commercial trucks on our roadways and Texas is one of the states with the most trucks.
+In fact, according to the U.S. Department of Transportation, there are more than 130 million commercial trucks on our roadways, and Texas is one of the states with the most trucks.
 Safety on our roads is a major concern.
-Truck drivers and trucking companies must follow the laws and regulations that are in place to ensure safety and help protect the public from harm.
+Truck drivers and trucking companies must follow the laws and regulations in place to ensure safety and protect the public from harm.
+Here are the trucking regulations for Texas.

 The Federal Motor Carrier Safety Administration (FMCSA) provides rules and regulations that must be followed by drivers and owners of 18-wheelers.